iggual/AetherWorld/docs/THE_QUINTESSENCE_COLLECTIVE_50.md

 ---

-- Igor: I received strong public criticism for my essay, in which I claimed to have discovered a special coil geometry that Nikola Tesla did not.
+- ___Igor: I received strong public criticism for my essay, in which I claimed to have discovered a special coil geometry that Nikola Tesla did not.
 Of course, this claim is based on my current knowledge, as there are numerous Tesla patents that are not publicly available.
 The critique I received was that I should not make such claims.
-I would like to hear the Collective's opinion on my honestly written [essay].___
+I would like to hear the Collective's opinion on my honestly written [essay](The_Dreamers_Blueprint.md).___

 ---